 Riding on sidewalks and multi-use paths

 Cyclists must yield to all pedestrians on sidewalks and those marked or unmarked crosswalks.
 Give a warning with a bell or your voice before overtaking pedestrians from behind.
 Riding on sidewalks in Portland’s downtown core is prohibited.
 This area is bounded by SW Jefferson, Naito Parkway, NW Hoyt and 13th Ave, with the exception of the Willamette River bridges and ramps and the south Park Blocks.
+Fines may apply.

 Multi-use paths with no cars, such as the Eastbank Esplanade, are very popular and can be crowded with all types of users.
 Yield to pedestrians, slow down and enjoy the scenery!